What is a RIF? How is it different from a layoff?

-On a rare occasion, a laid-off employee may be called back to work, but it is unusual.
-In most cases, the separation is permanent and should be treated as such from the onset to enable an exiting employee to move forward.
+In most cases, the employee separation due to a layoff is a permanent one, and should be treated as such from the onset to enable an exiting employee to move forward.

-Your company’s human resources department should carefully review the qualification standards of the Worker Adjustment and Retraining Notification (WARN) Act early in the restructuring process.
-Also, consider requirements for any state laws.
-These may require your company to give advance notice to employees before the layoff.
+Your company’s human resources department should carefully review the federal Worker Adjustment and Retraining Notification Act early in the restructuring process.

-You will need to identify any employees who will need a transitional period.
-Recognize that every layoff conversation will not be the same.
+You will need to identify any employees needing a transitional period.
+Recognize that every employee separation conversation will not be the same.

-Some employees may need to stay on for a transitional period before their final layoff.
-To ease this situation, incentives are often employed by HR departments.
+Some employees may need to stay on for a transitional period before their final exit.
+To ease this situation, incentives are often utilized by HR departments.

 Sometimes retaining key employees during a transitional period can even bring to light a need to keep certain employees.
 Realizing which employees are too valuable to lose can save your company a great deal in the long run.

-However, most of the employees marked for layoff or reduction in force will be downsized as planned.
+However, most of the employees identified for RIF or layoff will be downsized as planned.

-One of the ways you can support them is by providing them with outplacement services.
+One of the ways you can support your exiting employees is by providing them with outplacement services.

-The benefits of outplacement services to your company are many.
+There are many benefit of using outplacement services when faced with downsizing due to a reduction in force or layoff.
 And they begin with the fact that it’s simply the right thing to do for your employees.

 Why is this a benefit?
 Because when a company is forced to downsize it hurts.
 It hurts the company as well as the employees.